Bolton is a bustling village with a rich history in the Town of Caledon.

 1901 – Town Hall: The village purchases the former Primitive Methodist Church at the corner of King and Chapel Streets for its Town Hall.
 In 1906, a small jail is erected on the premises with two cells to house railway workers who celebrate too heartily on payday.
 The building serves as the Bolton Red Cross headquarters during WW1.
+The building burned down in 1920 and the current building was erected the following year.
 Since then, the premises have operated as a movie house in the 1940’s and 50’s, a live theatre venue, and with many other functions.
 Town Council moved its chambers in 1967 to Mills Street, and since then the building has served as a sheet metal shop, a bicycle shop, and a fish-and-chip shop.

 1905 – Farmers Market: Bolton establishes its first farmers’ market, which took place every Monday on the grounds of the Town Hall.
 Buyers were known to come from as far away as Toronto for fresh farm produce, poultry, cheeses and eggs.
 When the Bolton Market ceased to exist in 1927, it was greatly missed by citizens of Bolton and nearby communities.
 Throughout the years, the concept has been resurrected, and in 2004, a new Bolton Country Market featuring farmers produce, collectibles and craft vendors, is currently now being held at Royal Courtyards parking lot on King Street on Saturday mornings throughout the Summer.

-1906 – Bolton’s First Bank: The Imperial Bank of Canada takes over a hotel located on the southeast corner of King and Queen Streets to open Bolton’s first bank.
+1906 – Bolton’s First Bank: The Imperial Bank of Canada takes over the Balmoral Hotel located on the southeast corner of King and Queen Streets.
+The hotel is demolished in 1908 and the bank then builds Bolton’s first bank building.
 CIBC offices remain at that corner to this day.

 1911 – More Floods: Flood follows another harsh winter – Bolton is completely underwater “from the mill to the hill”.